 The most common material used by far is polyurethane (PU) though there are polyvinyl chloride (PVC) and polyester microfiber faux leathers too.
 Compared to the other types of faux leather, PU leather is softer, more environment-friendly, and most similar to real leather.

 To make PU leather, a fabric backing made of cotton or polyester is coated with a flexible polymer.
 Then, it’s treated to resemble animal hide.
-In the video below, you can see how this process is done:

 Pros of Faux Leather